 Consumers are looking past the stigma that dogged nonalcoholic beer a few decades ago as quality improves and trends play a bigger role in their eating and drinking habits.
-Other people have turned to nonalcoholic beers because they are reluctant to endure the harsh effects that come with imbibing if they plan to exercise or need to work the next day.
+Other people have turned to nonalcoholic beers because they are reluctant to endure the side effects that come with imbibing if they plan to exercise or need to work the next day.

 In this report, you'll find stories that include: